A Little London Mini Break

 Richmond

-We hop on the train and head to Richmond for a self guided tour of Ted Lasso filming locations but that’s a story for another day.
+We hop on the train and head to Richmond for a self guided tour of Ted Lasso filming locations which I’ve put into one tidy blog post.
 We visit Ted’s house, Ted’s pub and numerous other spots and even spot a seal on the riverbank en route!
 We don’t know it at the time but you can and should report marine mammal sightings to the Zoological Society here.

 River Walk